Ashish0011-ashu/OOP/README.md

-# OOP
+# practise
-This repo is practise section of OOPS  (object oriented programing using python)
+This repo is practise section of OOPS and libraries of python (object oriented programing using python)